csye7125-su24-team08/static-site/README.md

 # Static Site

-This repo will be built on jenkins
+This repo will be built on jenkins using seedjob